andybalze/Sudoku-Solver/README.md

 # Sudoku-Solver
-Creates and solves sudoku puzzle
+Creates and/or solves sudoku puzzles